go-outside-labs/story-protocol-takehome/literature_review/README.md

 <br>

-Therefore, we conclude this work by briefly touching on further privacy enhancements through a zero-knowledge protocol, which is designed to verify the truth of information without revealing the information itself.
-In other words, a verifier can convince themselves that a prover possesses knowledge of a secret parameter (called a witness) satisfying some relation, without revealing the witness to the verifier or anyone else.
+Therefore, we conclude this work by briefly touching on further privacy enhancements through a zero-knowledge protocol, which is designed to **verify the truth of information without revealing the information itself**.
+In this case, a **verifier** convince themselves that a **prover** possesses knowledge of a secret parameter (called a **witness**) satisfying some relation, without revealing the witness to the verifier or anyone else.

 <br>

-> 💡 *ZKPs come to the forefront as one of three possible solutions to ensure the privacy of the information exchanged on the blockchain.
-The other ones are secure multi-party computations (sMPC) and trusted execution environments (TEE).*
+> 💡 *ZKPs come to the forefront as possible solutions to ensure the privacy of the information exchanged on the blockchain.
+Other ones are secure multi-party computations (sMPC) and trusted execution environments (TEE).*

 <br>

 For instance, the popular ZK-SNARK setup could generally be implemented by:

-* An off-chain key generator and ceremony, for enough entropy.
+* An off-chain key generator and ceremony, with enough entropy.
 * An on-chain setup to construct and determine the initial state of the prover and verifier (using a combination of public and private keys or a common reference string).
 * At the Function layer, privacy protection hooks could be leveraged to protect IP rights and to allow content encryption, digest registration, private governance, private compliance, private payment, private token gating, duplicated IP detection, and PII protection.
-At the application layer (ecosystem), some examples are KYC verification for license issuers and holders and even a decentralized identity for IP holders.
+* At the application layer (ecosystem), some examples are KYC verification for license issuers and holders or even a decentralized identity for IP holders.

 <br>

-The current downsides of this technology are:
+Finally, the current downsides of this technology are:

-* Computation intensity: algorithms used are computationally intense as they require many interactions between the verifier and the prover (in interactive ZKPs), or a lot of computational capabilities (in non-interactive ZKPs).
+* **computation intensity**: ZKP algorithms are computationally intense as they require many interactions between the verifier and the prover (in interactive ZKPs), or a lot of computational capabilities (in non-interactive ZKPs).

-* Design ZkEVM challenge: zkEVM that is fully compatible with native EVM is difficult to build.
+* **design challenge**: zkEVMs that are fully compatible with native EVM are difficult to build.

-* Security: to satisfy the three properties of ZKP (Completeness, Soundness, and Zero-knowledge), it is necessary to check that there are no security vulnerabilities in circuit configuration, library use, and key management (such as weak generated encryption keys, storing encryption keys in an insecure manner, or using the same key for multiple purposes).
+* **security**: to satisfy the three properties of ZKP (completeness, soundness, and zero-knowledge), it is necessary to check that there are no security vulnerabilities in circuit configuration, library use, and key management (such as weak generated encryption keys, storing encryption keys in an insecure manner, or using the same key for multiple purposes).

 <br>